No longer just a U.S. toy, drones go global

 "There are countries that for a long time have been asking for Predator," he said.
 "It (the export variant) opens that up to us."

-Other U.S. defence firms are also investing growing quantities of their own money in new and innovative UAVs.
-Boeing (BA.N) recently test-flew its prototype "Phantom Eye", a high-altitude drone capable of staying airborne for days at a time.
+Other U.S. defense firms are also investing growing quantities of their own money in new and innovative UAVs.
+Boeing recently test-flew its prototype "Phantom Eye", a high-altitude drone capable of staying airborne for days at a time.

 Even if foreign markets remain sometimes off-limits, the Pentagon is seen as still keen to expand the use of drones into new areas.
 Lockheed Martin says it is investing in unmanned technologies and plans to compete for a future U.S. Navy contract to build a next-generation drone that will operate from aircraft carriers.